 EPCRS provides step-by-step plan correction instructions for some of the more common types of mistakes.
 But, unlike the DOL’s correction programs, it also allows quite a bit of flexibility for plan sponsors to craft their own corrections (acting in good faith) when the specific facts do not fit neatly into the IRS examples.
 Even though there is flexibility, it is critical to remember that the correction should place

 There are three sub-programs within EPCRS.
 One of them – the Audit Closing Agreement Program – only comes into play if the IRS discovers the problem before the plan sponsor does.
-Since we are focusing on fixing mistakes before the IRS comes in, we’ll skip that one.
-The other two are the Self-Correction Program and the Voluntary Correction Program.
-We have highlighted these programs in use in a plan correction example here.
+Since we are focusing on fixing mistakes before the IRS comes knocking, we’ll skip that one.

 - Self-Correction Program (SCP): Allows plan sponsors to correct a mistake without seeking formal IRS approval.
 It is only available for operational failures that are either insignificant or those that are caught and corrected within two years.